AI Regulatory Tracker

 State

-Nevada AB 406, signed by Gov. Lombardo, establishes disclosure requirements and regulatory oversight for AI chatbot use in mental and behavioral healthcare contexts.
-The law requires clear notification to users when interacting with AI systems and mandates data privacy protections specific to mental health applications.
+Nevada AB 406, signed by Gov. Lombardo, establishes disclosure requirements and regulatory oversight for AI chatbot use in healthcare and behavioral health contexts.
+The law requires clear notification to users when interacting with AI systems and mandates data privacy protections specific to consumer-facing chatbot applications.

 May 2025